The Federal Reserve’s dot plot explained – and what it says about interest rates

 Why the dot plot was created

 Fed officials started using the dot plot in 2012 at a time when the economy was still recovering from the Great Recession and when interest rates were still near zero.
-The central bank wanted to give Fed watchers an advance look at what officials were thinking before they made any official policy decisions.
+The central bank wanted to give Fed watchers an advance look at what officials were thinking before they made any official policy decisions, recognizing that Fed communication can often be as powerful at guiding investors’ expectations as rate moves itself.

 It was a form of “aggressive forward guidance,” a concept that former Chairman Ben Bernanke created to prepare markets for the Fed’s movement away from the unconventional support measures it introduced to keep the economy afloat, according to Ryan Sweet, director of real-time economics at Moody’s Analytics, who also heads its monetary policy research.